What to Take to a Nursing Job Interview

 Integrating Career Ambition with International Mobility

 If you plan to tie this interview to a relocation or expatriate move, use your packet to show you understand cross-border compliance and cultural fit.
-Bring translations of key documents and a summary page that explains your licensing status, visa needs, and expected start date.
-Demonstrate cultural curiosity: mention language competencies, adaptation strategies, and a short plan for on-the-ground logistical needs (housing, family schooling if relevant).
+Bring translations of key documents and a summary page that explains your licensing status, visa needs and expected start date.
+Demonstrate cultural curiosity: mention language competencies, adaptation strategies and a short plan for on-the-ground logistical needs (housing, family schooling if relevant).
 This framing converts a potential HR obstacle into a well-managed project you’ve already begun to plan.

-Negotiation Prep: What to Bring When Offers Appear
+Negotiation Prep: What To Bring When Offers Appear

 If an employer signals interest, be ready to move to the next stage.
 Bring or have available: